Budget constraints preventing you from buying a help desk tool? Check out these top-rated free software options.

 Freshdesk is a cloud-based multichannel help desk solution for businesses of all sizes.
 Its free version includes email ticketing, social media ticketing (only for Facebook and Twitter), knowledge-base management, and reporting.

-The USP of Freshdesk’s free version, called Sprout, is the support for unlimited agents.
+The unique selling proposition of Freshdesk’s free version, called Sprout, is the support for unlimited agents.
 The plan offers ticket trend reporting, which lets agents track the status of their open and closed tickets in real-time.

 SysAid is an IT service management and help desk solution for business of all sizes.
 The solution is available both as a cloud-based and on-premise deployment option.